Q. How long does a personal injury case take to settle?

 - 3 The Injury Makes a Difference

-- 6 How Much of My Time Is Needed for My Case or Law Suit?
+- 7 How Much of My Time Is Needed for My Personal Injury Case or Law Suit?

-- 7 Waiting for a Trial Date after the Case is Finished
+- 8 Waiting for a Trial Date after Your Personal Injury Case is Finished

-- 8 How to Find the Status of Your New York Accident Case
+- 9 How to Find the Status of Your Personal Injury Case in New York

-- 10 How Long Does It Take to Get a Settlement Check?
+- 11 How Long Does It Take to Get a Personal Injury Settlement Check?

-How Long Did the Longest Lawsuit in the US Take?
+- 12 How Long Did the Longest Personal Injury Lawsuit in the US Take?

 Investigating the Accident

-A personal injury lawyer will start investigating the claim by:
+A personal injury lawyer will start a personal injury claim by investigating the claim:

-- Requesting a copy of an NYPD police report or a police report on Long Island to see how the police think the accident happened;
+- Request a copy of an NYPD police report or Request a copy of a police report on Long Island to see how the police think the accident happened and to provide a copy to the insurance company

-- Determining how the accident really happened (we see many police reports that are obviously wrong);
+- Determine how the accident really happened (we see many police reports that are obviously wrong)

 Claim letters will be sent to every potential defendant and their insurance companies.
 There is a lot of other work that will also be done.